Invariance Pair Guidance: Robustness to Spurious Correlations via Corrective Gradients: Abstract

 \section{Abstract}

-{ Out-of-distribution generalization of machine learning models remains challenging since the models are inherently bound to the training data distribution.
-This especially manifests, when the learned models rely on spurious correlations.
-Most of the existing approaches apply data manipulation, representation learning, or learning strategies to achieve generalizable models.
-Unfortunately, these approaches usually require multiple training domains, group labels, specialized augmentation, or pre-processing to reach generalizable models.
-We propose a novel approach that addresses these limitations by providing a technique to guide the neural network through the training phase.
-We first establish input pairs, representing the spurious attribute and describing the invariance, a characteristic that should not affect the outcome of the model.
-Based on these pairs, we form a corrective gradient complementing the traditional gradient descent approach.
-We further make this correction mechanism adaptive based on a predefined invariance condition.
-Experiments on ColoredMNIST, Waterbird-100, and CelebA datasets demonstrate the effectiveness of our approach and the robustness to group shifts. } \keywords{Machine Learning, Robustness, Domain Generalization, Gradient Operation, Spurious Correlations, Representation Learning, Out-of-distribution Generalization}
+{ Machine learning models are inherently bound to the distribution of the training data, often exploiting non-causal shortcuts.
+As a result, achieving robustness to spurious correlations remains a challenge.
+While existing approaches rely on data manipulation or re-weighting strategies to achieve robustness, they typically require dense group labels, multiple training domains, or specialized pre-processing.
+We propose Invariance Pair Guidance (IPG), a method to mitigate reliance on spurious correlations using a sparse set of counterfactual pairs.
+Unlike other methods demanding extensive supervision, IPG utilizes a novel dual-update mechanism to dynamically correct the optimization trajectory.
+We generate input pairs that isolate the spurious attribute to define the invariance, a characteristic that should not affect the outcome of the model.
+Based on these pairs, we define a corrective gradient that complements the traditional gradient descent approach.
+The correction adapts via a predefined invariance condition.
+Experiments on ColoredMNIST, Waterbirds-100, and CelebA datasets demonstrate the effectiveness of our approach and its robustness to group shifts, supported by a theoretical convergence analysis.
+IPG offers a data-efficient and theoretically grounded path to robustness. }